Samsung Officially Unveils The Galaxy S8 and Galaxy S8+ With Larger Displays

 The Galaxy S8 and the S8 Plus is slated to go on sale in Europe starting April 28 — a month from now.
 The devices would be offered in Midnight Black, Orchid Gray, and Arctic Silver color options.
 As for prices, the Samsung Galaxy S8 will sell for €799 ($859), while the Galaxy S8+ will cost you €899 ($967).

-[All Images Via Samsung Newsroom/Flickr]
+[Featured Image by Samsung Newsroom/Flickr]